 -

-Medical professionals later confirmed that @AlphaBigD***Justice3000’s post is a textbook case of fourth-stage RMES, with signs of terminal misogyny.
+Medical reviewers later confirmed that his post was a textbook case of Stage IV RMES, with possible signs of chronic keyboard inflammation.

 0 Comments